Air rage over knee defender causes US flight to divert

 But police decided the incident was not a threat to aviation security.

-Despite this, the passengers were not allowed to continue onto Denver.'Be courteous'
+Despite this, the passengers were not allowed to continue onto Denver.

 The US Federal Aviation Administration has said it is up to individual airlines to set rules about whether they allow the use of the Knee Defender on flights.